-Arts Wisconsin presents eighth annual Arts in the Community Awards
+Arts Wisconsin presents ninth annual Arts in the Community Awards

 presented in partnership with the League of Wisconsin Municipalities

 Arts Wisconsin announces the eighth annual Arts in the Community Awards.
-These awards, presented by Arts Wisconsin in partnership with the League of Wisconsin Municipalities and made possible with generous support from Heid Music, Redevelopment Resources, and Vierbicher Associates, honor civic leaders and communities throughout the state for championing the arts as integral to economic, educational and community vitality.
+These awards, presented by Arts Wisconsin in partnership with the League of Wisconsin Municipalities, honor civic leaders and communities throughout the state for championing the arts as integral to economic, educational and community vitality.

 The 2016 award winners are